Why Study History?

 'Not to know what took place before you were born is to remain a child forever’

-The study of what happened in the past is vital to our understanding of
+The study of what happened in the past is vital to our understanding of the present.

-• Germany and West Germany, 1918-89; The Rise and Fall of Fascism in Italy, c1911-46; Protest, Agitation and Parliamentary Reform in Britain c1780-1928; Coursework on Historical Interpretations: the origins of the Holocaust (Modern History - Edexcel)
+• Germany and West Germany, 1918-89; The Rise and Fall of Fascism in Italy, c1911-46; The British Experience of Warfare, c1790-1918; Historical Interpretations - The Origins of the Holocaust (Modern History - Edexcel)

 or